fritids/wp-birthday-users/readme.txt

 == Changelog ==

+= 0.1.3 =
+* Fixed bugfix: when no filled in birthdays
+* Fixed empty names in overview
+* Add rebuild-function
+* Changed names of stored-files

 = 0.1.2 =
 * Fixed style error with Chrome
 * Fixed the function to collapse upcoming/passed birthday info